astrozig/codata.zig/README.md

-# codata-zig
+# codata.zig

-`codata-zig` is a Zig library providing physical constants and reference data based on the [CODATA](https://codata.org/about-codata/) recommended values.
+`codata.zig` is a Zig library providing physical constants and reference data based on the [CODATA](https://codata.org/about-codata/) recommended values.

 ## Overview